crossplane/crossplane/docs/cloud-providers/aws/aws-provider.md

 ## Step 1: Configure `aws` CLI

-Crossplane uses [AWS security credentials], and stores them as a [secret] which is managed by an AWS `Provider` instance.
+Crossplane uses [AWS security credentials], and stores them as a [secret] which is managed by an AWS `ProviderConfig` instance.
 In addition, the AWS default region is also used for targeting a specific region.
 Crossplane requires to have [`aws` command line tool] [installed] and [configured].
 Once installed, the credentials and configuration will reside in `~/.aws/credentials` and `~/.aws/config`